UK races to minimise damage from Silicon Valley Bank collapse | Law-Order

 UK races to minimise damage from Silicon Valley Bank collapse

-Given the importance of the bank to its customers, its failure could have a significant impact on some companies, Hunt said.
+"We will bring forward very soon plans to make sure people are able to meet their cashflow requirements to pay their staff."
+Hunt said efforts are focused on finding a "longer-term solution that minimises, or even avoids completely, losses to some of our most promising companies."
 Advisory firm Rothschild & Co is exploring options for the UK arm, called Silicon Valley Bank UK Limited, as insolvency looms, two people familiar with the discussions told Reuters on Saturday.

 - Country: